It´s hard to strive for superior investment returns – many say it´s futile, because markets are too efficient.

 - long volatility strategies are very expensive, e.g. volatility products and buying options – their cost of carry disqualifies them

 As a practical example, let´s check out an option writing strategy through this framework.

 The performance of the CBOE S&P 500 PutWrite Index (PUT) gives us insight into the basic strategy of selling monthly ATM S&P 500 cash covered puts.
 From 1986 to 2016 it returned 10% annually with a 10% standard deviation according to CBOE data, while buying and holding the S&P 500 Total Return Index underperformed with greater volatility: 9.9% annual return with a 15.1% standard deviation.

-What is the reason for that, given that one of the main issues with option writing is that the potential gains are capped by the premiums received by the seller?
+What is the reason for that, given that one of the main issues with option writing is that the potential gains are capped by the amount of premium received by the seller?

 Carry can offer a good explanation: while dividends (that option sellers miss out on) yield around 2% a year, the volatility risk premium (that option sellers harvest) has been much higher at about 3.8% annually.
 Another difference is that option premium rises with higher volatility, typical for down markets, whereas dividends are more likely to be cut in bad economic times.
 Consequently harvesting premium dampens drawdowns considerably – more than making up for lost upside in strong bull markets.